GWEC Global Wind Report – Annual Market Update released today

 After a year of market consolidation in China, the world‚Äôs largest market with over 75 GW of installed capacity, Chinese authorities are calling for 18 GW of installations in 2013; and after a year-long policy hiatus in India, the market is expected to recover and return to growth in 2014.
 Brazil continues to lead the Latin American market, and may surpass 2 GW of annual installations in 2013; and both Mexico and Canada are expected to grow substantially over the period.

-There are also hundreds of MW under construction in South Africa, with another 500 MW expected to come to financial close this year, leading a surge in installations in sub-Saharan Africa which began in Ethiopia in 2012.
+There are also hundreds of MW under construction in South Africa, with another 500 MW expected to come to a financial close this year, leading a surge in installations in sub-Saharan Africa which began in Ethiopia in 2012.
 In Asia, Pakistan, Mongolia, the Philippines and Thailand are all expected to see significant installations in 2013 and beyond.

 NOTES FOR THE EDITOR